vaultblockmagic/vault/contracts/README.md

    - Deploy the vaultMFA contract, passing the address of the Verifier contract and the address of the vaultCore contract.
    - Set the vaultMFA, vaultCore Address in the MFAManager contract by calling the appropriate set functions.
    - Deploy the ExternalSignerMFA contracts (for 0x1111 and 0x2222), passing the address of the external signer.
-   - Deploy TestERC20.
-   - Deploy TestERC721.
    - Deploy VRFv2SubscriptionManager.sol and obtain the subscription ID.
    - Deploy VRF.sol with subscription ID.
    - Add the VRF contract as a consumer in VRFv2SubscriptionManager.
    - Fund the subscription on vrf.chain.link.
-   - Deploy ExternalAPIMFA.sol passing the address of the deployed VRF contract.
+   - Deploy ExternalAPIMFA(ArbitrumSepolia|AvalancheFuji).sol passing the address of the deployed VRF contract.
    - Authorize the ExternalAPIMFA contract in the VRF contract.
    - Register ExternalAPIMFA contract for a custom-logic automation trigger and fund on automation.chain.link.
    - Register ExternalAPIMFA contract as a chainlink function and fund on functions.chain.link.
    - Deploy CrossChainNameService.sol with vaultCore contract address and appropriate parameters.
-   - Fund CrossChainNameService contract with native ETH asset.
+   - Fund CrossChainNameService contract with native asset (ETH/AVAX, etc.).
    - Call `setCrossChainNameService` in vaultCore contract.
    - Call `enableChain` and `enableSource` in CrossChainNameService to enable valid destination and source policies.
-   - Set the registrar address in CrossChainNameService.
+   - Fund the registrar in native asset
+   - Deploy TestERC20 (if needed/wanted for test tokens).
+   - Deploy TestERC721 (if needed/wanted for test tokens).

 ## ExternalSignerMFA Addresses: